jotson/1gam-jan2013/README.md

 Added enemies that scan for the player and home in if the player is within a certain radius.
 Spent some time (probably, too much time) creating a visualization for the enemy scanning radius so the player knows what areas he should avoid.

+Hours: 3

 ## January 9, 2013

 Added "gravity" to the tractor beam so that there is a slight pull towards the fuel pods as they are being absorbed by the player.
 I'm aiming for a somewhat subtle effect.
 It can be used by players to line up their runs to collect as much fuel as possible without thrusters.
 The extra pull encourages players to develop a flow, slingshotting themselves from one fuel pod to the next.

-Used http://www.bfxr.net/ to make some sound effects.
+Used Audacity and http://www.bfxr.net/ to make sound effects.

 Added more sound effects and a few additional visual effects.